Azure/ALZ-Bicep/infra-as-code/bicep/orchestration/mgDiagSettingsAll/generateddocs/mgDiagSettingsAll.bicep.md

-parLandingZoneMgChildren | No       | Array of strings to allow additional or different child Management Groups of the Landing Zones Management Group. parPlatformMgChildren | No       | Array of strings to allow additional or different child Management Groups of the Platform Management Group. parLogAnalyticsWorkspaceResourceId | Yes      | Log Analytics Workspace Resource ID. parLandingZoneMgAlzDefaultsEnable | No       | Deploys Corp & Online Management Groups beneath Landing Zones Management Group if set to true.
-Default: true parPlatformMgAlzDefaultsEnable | No       | Deploys Corp & Online Management Groups beneath Landing Zones Management Group if set to true.
-Default: true parLandingZoneMgConfidentialEnable | No       | Deploys Confidential Corp & Confidential Online Management Groups beneath Landing Zones Management Group if set to true.
+parLandingZoneMgChildren | No       | Array of strings to allow additional or different child Management Groups of the Landing Zones Management Group. parPlatformMgChildren | No       | Array of strings to allow additional or different child Management Groups of the Platform Management Group. parLogAnalyticsWorkspaceResourceId | Yes      | Log Analytics Workspace Resource ID. parLandingZoneMgAlzDefaultsEnable | No       | Deploys Diagnostic Settings on Corp & Online Management Groups beneath Landing Zones Management Group if set to true.
+Default: true parPlatformMgAlzDefaultsEnable | No       | Deploys Diagnostic Settings on Corp & Online Management Groups beneath Landing Zones Management Group if set to true.
+Default: true parLandingZoneMgConfidentialEnable | No       | Deploys Diagnostic Settings on Confidential Corp & Confidential Online Management Groups beneath Landing Zones Management Group if set to true.
 Default: false parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry.
 Default: false

 ### parTopLevelManagementGroupPrefix